 Lance Gries was a member of the Trisha Brown Dance Company from 1985-1992.
 His work with that company has been honored with a New York Dance and Performance “Bessie” Award and a Princess Grace Foundation Award.
 Since 1990, he has created and presented solo and group choreography in various venues in New York City such as The Kitchen, Danspace, La MaMa Experimental Theater and The State Theater; as well as cities throughout Europe.
 His solo evening, “Etudes for an Astronaut” was nominated for a 2011 New York and Performance “Bessie” award for best dance production.
 He is the recipient of a 2014 Foundation for Contemporary Arts Fellowship in support of, “IF Immanent Field” and was a 2017 resident of the Robert Rauschenberg Foundation.
 Mr. Gries is a renowned teacher, having taught workshops and master classes throughout the world.
 In 1994 he was a “founding teacher” of PARTS in Brussels, Belgium and continues there as a visiting teacher.
 Lance’s pedagogical approach is featured in a book on methodology published by Tanzplan Deutschland under the title of “Aspects of Release and Alignment Oriented Techniques.”

 Aaron Burr Johnson has danced for John Jasperse Projects, Helen Simoneau Danse, Kimberly Bartosik/daela, and Shen Wei Dance Arts.
-He has also worked for Marina Abramović/Givenchy, Walter Dundervill, Ryan McNamara, Yozmit, Mark Fell, Boris Charmatz, Brittany Bailey, Isabel Lewis, Nick Mauss, Peter Sellars, Jack Ferver, and Bill Young.
-His choreography has been presented through Movement Research, Abrons Art Center, Danspace Project, New York Live Arts, GIBNEY, and W+P at the Guggenheim with Reid and Harriet Design.
+He has also worked for Marina Abramović/Givenchy, Walter Dundervill, Ryan McNamara, Yozmit, Mark Fell, Boris Charmatz, Brittany Bailey, Isabel Lewis, Nick Mauss, Peter Sellars, Jack Ferver, Bill Young and the Merce Cunningham Trust for “Night of 100 solos: LA”.
+His choreography has been presented through Movement Research, Abrons Art Center, Danspace Project, GIBNEY, and W+P at the Guggenheim with Reid and Harriet Design.
+He received a 2020 Bessie Nomination for Outstanding Performers in Kimberly’s through the mirror of their eyes.

 Lindsey Jones is a Brooklyn-based freelance dance artist.
 She is originally from St. Louis, MO and studied dance at COCA.
 She received her BFA from SUNY Purchase and studied abroad at London Contemporary Dance School.
 Lindsey has performed with GREYZONE, Jonathan Allen, Ian Spencer Bell, June Finch, Adriane Lee, and Jordana Toback.
 She was featured in Isaac Mizrahi’s ‘Peter & the Wolf’ at The Guggenheim Museum and ‘The Magic Flute’ at the Opera Theatre of St. Louis.
 Lindsey has collaborated and performed with the musical artists; Blood Orange, kuxxan SUUM, Loving You, and Stone Cold Fox.
 She is currently performing with Dance Heginbotham, Pam Tanowitz Dance, Bill Young, Caleb Teicher & Company, Kimberly Bartosik/daela, and Sally Silvers & Dancers and The Merce Cunningham Trust.